morrowind-modding/morrowind-modding.github.io/content/guides/patches/esp-replacer-patch-beginner-tutorial.md

 ### Goals

-By the end of this tutorial you should understand how to use the Construction Set to:
+By the end of this tutorial you should understand how to use the Construction Set in order to:

 - Identify a mod conflict.
 - Make an ESP compatible with another ESP by turning the former into an ESP replacer patch.